resibots/blackdrops/docs/dart_tutorial.md

     using base_t = blackdrops::system::BaseDARTPolicyControl<Params, global::policy_t>;

     PolicyControl() : base_t() {}
-    PolicyControl(const std::vector<double>& ctrl, base_t::robot_t robot) : base_t(ctrl, robot) {}
+    PolicyControl(const std::vector<double>& ctrl) : base_t(ctrl) {}

-    Eigen::VectorXd get_state(const base_t::robot_t& robot, bool full) const
+    Eigen::VectorXd get_state(const robot_t& robot) const
     {
-        // here goes the code for getting the robot state }
+        // write code to get the state of your robot
+    }

+    std::shared_ptr<robot_dart::control::RobotControl> clone() const override
+    {
+        return std::make_shared<PolicyControl>(*this);
+    }
 };

-struct MyDARTSystem : public blackdrops::system::DARTSystem<Params, PolicyControl> {
+struct MyDARTSystem : public blackdrops::system::DARTSystem<Params, PolicyControl, blackdrops::RolloutInfo> {
-    using base_t = blackdrops::system::DARTSystem<Params, PolicyControl>;
+    using base_t = blackdrops::system::DARTSystem<Params, PolicyControl, blackdrops::RolloutInfo>;

     Eigen::VectorXd init_state() const
     {
-        // same as in the ODESystem
-    }
+        // return the initial state of the robot
+        // if you omit this function, the zero state is returned }

     Eigen::VectorXd transform_state(const Eigen::VectorXd& original_state) const
     {
-        // same as in the ODESystem
-    }
+        // Code to transform your state (for GP and policy input) if needed
+        // if not needed, just return the original state
+        // if you omit this function, no transformation is applied }

+    Eigen::VectorXd add_noise(const Eigen::VectorXd& original_state) const
+    {
+        // Code to add observation noise to the system
+        // you should return the full noisy state, not just the noise
+        // if no noise is desired, just return the original state
+        // if you omit this function, no noise is added }

+    Eigen::VectorXd policy_transform(const Eigen::VectorXd& original_state, RolloutInfo* info) const
+    {
+        // Code to transform the state variables that go to the policy if needed
+        // the input original_state is the transformed state (by the transform_state variable) }

     std::shared_ptr<robot_dart::Robot> get_robot() const
     {
-        // write code to get a robot for simulation
+        // create the robot to be simulated
     }

-    void add_extra_to_simu(base_t::robot_simu_t& simu) const
+    void add_extra_to_simu(base_t::robot_simu_t& simu, const blackdrops::RolloutInfo& info) const {
+        // if you want, you can add some extra to your simulator object (this is called once before its episode on a newly-created simulator object)
+    }

+    void set_robot_state(const std::shared_ptr<robot_dart::Robot>& robot, const Eigen::VectorXd& state) const
     {
-        // optionally we can add extra things to the simulation
-        // e.g. markers for the goal position (etc.)
-    }
+        // This is called whenever is needed to set the robot in a specific state }
 };
 ```